 What is Power BI Desktop?

-Power BI Desktop is a free application you can install on your local computer that lets you connect to, transform, and visualize your data.
-With Power BI Desktop, you can connect to multiple different sources of data, and combine them (often called modeling) into a data model that lets you build visuals, and collections of visuals you can share as reports, with other people inside your organization.
-Most users who work on Business Intelligence projects use Power BI Desktop to create reports, and then use the Power BI service to share their reports with others.
+Power BI Desktop is a free application you install on your local computer that lets you connect to, transform, and visualize your data.
+With Power BI Desktop, you can connect to multiple different sources of data, and combine them (often called modeling) into a data model.
+This data model lets you build visuals, and collections of visuals you can share as reports, with other people inside your organization.
+Most users who work on business intelligence projects use Power BI Desktop to create reports, and then use the Power BI service to share their reports with others.

-The most common uses for Power BI Desktop are the following:
+The most common uses for Power BI Desktop are as follows:

 - Connect to data